diequies/100daysofdata/README.md

 ---

+### **Day 41 of #100DaysOfData Challenge**

+I had to spend the day understanding and creating with other colleagues of the **Omdena** project, the mid-term document.
+We have completed half of the term for the project, 4 weeks, and we have to present to the partner our progress towards the planned derivables.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+My assigned task is more than half way completed, during these days I am trying to progress as much as possible to completed and be able to move to other tasks.
+Hopefully I can join some of the machine learning groups before finishing the project.

+---

 ### **Day 31 to 40 of #100DaysOfData Challenge**

 Unfortunatelly the holidays had come to its end, and now I am back to work.
 During this days I kept focusing on **Omdena**'s project and also had some time to progress in the course.